prosper-community/prosper-website-front-end/readme.md

 **Please open all issues with this template on the main [Foundation for Sites](https://github.com/zurb/foundation-sites/issues) repo.**

 This is the official ZURB Template for use with [Foundation for Sites](http://foundation.zurb.com/sites).
-We use this template at ZURB to deliver static code to our clients.
+ZURB uses this template to deliver static code to their clients.
 It has a Gulp-powered build system with these features:

 - Handlebars HTML templates with Panini
 - Sass compilation and prefixing